 Professor: Well, it’s nice that they have cars displayed both inside and out.

-Southern California is the Automotive Capital of the World
+Classic Auto Show And SoCal, The Automotive Capital of the World

 Professor: Which I really liked.